 Test the setup

-Testing the setup is simple to do.
+Testing the setup is simple to do in the Stripe dashboard.
 First, we will log into Stripe, select a customer, and give them some credits.

 We can then send a request through for this user and see a 200 OK response returned in Postman.

-We will then take away the credits from that user in Stripe, leaving their balance at $0.
+We will then take away the credits from that user via Stripe API, leaving their balance at $0.

 The user will then be added to the cohort in Moesif.